Transgender youth: Medical interventions

 For those who are over 18 and do not require parental consent, there are several medical interventions available.
 For those wishing to transition from male to female, options consist of facial feminization surgery, vaginoplasty, breast augmentation surgery, and cross-sex hormones.
 For those wishing to transition from female to male, options consist of penile construction surgery, breast reduction surgery, and cross-sex hormones.
 Under American Psychiatric Association criteria, in order for any individual to receive these medical treatments, they must have a written diagnosis of gender dysphoria and have undergone up to a year's worth of therapy.
 Citizens of Malta can change their gender marker through a relatively simple paperwork process.
 In the United States, changing a gender marker typically requires medical documentation and may require individuals to return to their home state to obtain various legal documents.
 To update an existing gender marker and name, applications can be submitted for driver's licenses and banking documents.

 In February 2024, the American Psychological Association approved a policy statement supporting unobstructed access to health care and evidence-based clinical care for trans, gender-diverse, and nonbinary children, adolescents, and adults.
 The statement also opposes state bans and policies intended to limit access to such care.

 The British Cass Review, which examined gender services for trans youth in the United Kingdom, stated in its systematic review of the literature that "the quality of the studies was not good enough to draw any firm conclusions, so all results should be interpreted with caution".
 However, other countries, including the United States, France, Canada, Australia, Germany, Switzerlands, Austria, and Japan, have disagreed with this conclusion through statements from relevant medical organizations, systematic reviews of their own, or subsequently released medical guidelines.

 In May 2025, a two year systematic review commissioned by the state of Utah as part of a ban on trans youth healthcare concluded that "The consensus of the evidence supports that the treatments are effective in terms of mental health, psychosocial outcomes, and the induction of body changes consistent with the affirmed gender in pediatric [gender dysphoria] patients.
 The evidence also supports that the treatments are safe in terms of changes to bone density, cardiovascular risk factors, metabolic changes, and cancer".
 The review's findings were thereafter dismissed by the Utah state legislature, who kept the ban in place.

+In May 2026, Texas Attorney General Ken Paxton announced a settlement with Texas Children's Hospital requiring the hospital to establish a “detransition clinic” for minors who had received gender-transition-related medical treatment.